Aidoku/upscale/README.md

 ## Available Models

-- `waifu2x (2x, noise0)`: the latest version of waifu2x, with 2x scaling and noise0 denoising.
+- `waifu2x (photo, 2x, noise0)`: the latest version of waifu2x, with 2x scaling and noise0 denoising.
-- `Real-ESRGAN (2x, photo)`: Real-ESRGAN 2x model for general images.
+- `Real-ESRGAN (photo, 2x)`: Real-ESRGAN 2x model for general images.

 ## Using Custom Models in Aidoku